 Building a dynamic and durable portfolio takes a lot of professional skill and this is where a financial planner can add so much value, through research resources and asset allocation strategies which meet a person’s risk profile.

 Take the next step

-We have an established alliance with Bridges financial services, to provide our customers with financial advice.
-Bridges has been helping Australians for over 30 years and is one of Australia’s largest, national, financial planning and stockbroking organisations.
-Bridges has a network of more than 170 financial planners across Australia servicing more than 50,000 clients.
+We have an established alliance with Bridges, to provide our customers with financial advice.
+Bridges has been helping Australians with financial advice for 30 years.

-A Bridges financial planner will develop a plan specifically for you – one that’s tailored to your needs and circumstances, to help you achieve your goals.
+A Bridges financial planner will develop a plan specifically for you; one that’s tailored to your needs and circumstances to help you achieve your goals.

 Bridges Financial Services Pty Limited (Bridges) ABN 60 003 474 977.
 ASX Participant.
 AFSL 240837.
 Part of the IOOF group

 This is general advice only and has been prepared without taking into account your particular objectives, financial situation and needs.
 Before making an investment decision based on this information, you should assess your own circumstances and consult a financial planner or a registered tax agent.
 Examples are illustrative only.
 In referring customers to Bridges, The Broken Hill Community Credit Union Ltd does not accept responsibility for any acts, omissions or advice provided by Bridges and its Authorised Representatives.